Georgia · CST

 Chimney Sweep Certification in Georgia

 Earn your Chimney Sweep certification online in Georgia with NISCR's self-paced course and a same-day certificate.
 Across north Georgia's cooler mountain counties and chilly metro-Atlanta winters, wood-burning fireplaces and stoves need regular cleaning to prevent creosote buildup and chimney fires.
-This keyword-rich credential shows you understand inspection, creosote removal, and safe chimney maintenance for Georgia homes.
+This credential shows you understand inspection, creosote removal, and safe chimney maintenance for Georgia homes.

 100% online & self-paced — your certificate the same day, anywhere in Georgia.